Code-Institute-Submissions/jurica29-lenglishonlinelearning_NovResub/README.md

 ### Errors encountered during development

   1) Minor HTML errors listed above that appeared during validation.
-  2) Minor issue with order history table resposniveness on smallest screens but it seems to be working fine now.
+  2) Minor issue with order history table responsiveness on smallest screens but it seems to be working fine now.
   3) Deployment was a bit problematic but fixed it in the end with the help of tutor support.
   4) Order confirmation email could not be implemented due to some issues, so I've decided to leave it out in the end.
   5) Minor bug where coupon code needs to be put in prior to any billing address details.